Pentagram map: Arnold–Liouville integrability

 for all functions f.
 A Casimir level set is the set of all points in the space having a specified value for both $O_n$ and $E_n$.

 Each Casimir level set has an iso-monodromy foliation, namely, a decomposition into the common level sets of the remaining monodromy functions.
 The Hamiltonian vector fields associated to the remaining monodromy invariants generically span the tangent distribution to the iso-monodromy foliation.
 The fact that the monodromy invariants Poisson-commute means that these vector fields define commuting flows.
 These flows in turn define local coordinate charts on each iso-monodromy level such that the transition maps are Euclidean translations.
 That is, the Hamiltonian vector fields impart a flat Euclidean structure on the iso-monodromy levels, forcing them to be flat tori when they are smooth and compact manifolds.
 This happens for almost every level set.
 Since everything in sight is pentagram-invariant, the pentagram map, restricted to an iso-monodromy leaf, must be a translation.
 This kind of motion is known as quasi-periodic motion.
 This explains the Arnold-Liouville integrability.

 From the point of view of symplectic geometry, the Poisson bracket gives rise to a symplectic form on each Casimir level set.

 Algebro-geometric integrability

 In a 2011 preprint, Fedor Soloviev showed that the pentagram map has a Lax representation with a spectral parameter, and proved its algebraic-geometric integrability.
 This means that the space of polygons (either twisted or ordinary) is parametrized in terms of a spectral curve with marked points and a divisor.
 The spectral curve is determined by the monodromy invariants, and the divisor corresponds to a point on a torus—the Jacobi variety of the spectral curve.
 The algebraic-geometric methods guarantee that the pentagram map exhibits quasi-periodic motion on a torus (both in the twisted and the ordinary case), and they allow one to construct explicit solutions formulas using Riemann theta functions (i.e., the variables that determine the polygon as explicit functions of time).
 Soloviev also obtains the invariant Poisson bracket from the Krichever–Phong universal formula.

+In 2022, PhD student Max Weinreich generalized the integrability results obtained by Soloviev on the field of complex numbers to any algebraically closed field of characteristic different from 2.
+The translation on a torus is replaced by a translation on an abelian variety.